bmatern/epitope-demo/README.md

 What if you don't have a Windows computer?

-* Output files for HLA-EMMA are provided in this repository [TODO: Add a Link]
+* Output files for HLA-EMMA are provided in [this repository](https://github.com/bmatern/epitope-demo/tree/main/CaseStudies/SolidOrgan_1)